nicholascsuf/Bookshelf/README.md

 **Coding Style Used: **

+The reason for chosing coding style is because we think that these coding style will make the code more readable and understandable to the readers and contributors

 For PHP:
 o   Using aspects from PHP Standard Recommendation  - 2 o   Code MUST use 4 spaces for indenting, not tabs.